c-smile/sciter-js-sdk/docs/md/module-env.md

 * `env.domainName()` - machine network domain.
 * `env.launch(path)` - method to open documents and start applications;
     Example: `env.launch("https://sciter.com")` will open default browser with that url.
-* `env.home([relpath]): string` - converts rleative path to absolute path using location of sciter.dll as a base.
+* `env.home([relpath]): string` - converts relative path to absolute path using location of sciter.dll as a base.
-* `env.path(name): string` - returns loaction of well known folders on user machine, name is one of:
+* `env.path(name): string` - returns location of well known folders on user machine, name is one of:
   * "USER_HOME"
   * "SYSTEM"
   * "SYSTEM_BIN"